A Comprehensive Guide to Navigating U.S. Tax Forms for Independent Contractors

 • Foreign taxpayer number

-• Date of birth, and
+• Date of birth

 How to Fill Out the W-8BEN Form

-W-8BEN-E For Non US-Resident Entity Contractors
+W-8BEN-E for Non-US-Resident Entity Contractors

 What Information Does Form W-8BEN-E Collect and How Is It Used?

-• Country of incorporation or organization
+• Country of incorporation or organization: The location where the entity is legally registered.

-• Chapter 3 status
+• Chapter 3 status: Classification under IRS regulations.

-• Permanent residence address
+• Permanent residence address: The entity’s main address.

 How to Fill Out the W-8BEN-E Form